MicrosoftDocs/azure-devops-docs/docs/project/wiki/manage-readme-wiki-permissions.md

 ## Don't have access to create a page?

-If you don't have access to create a wiki page, you need to contact an administrator to grant you adequate permission on the underlying Git repository of the wiki.
+If you don't have access to create a wiki page, contact an administrator to grant you adequate permission on the underlying Git repository of the wiki.

 ## Stakeholder wiki access

 ### Private projects

-Users with [Stakeholder access](../../organizations/security/get-started-stakeholder.md) in a private project can read [**provisioned**](provisioned-vs-published-wiki.md) wiki pages and view revisions, however they can't do any edit operations.
+Users with [Stakeholder access](../../organizations/security/get-started-stakeholder.md) in a private project can read [**provisioned**](provisioned-vs-published-wiki.md) wiki pages and view revisions, but they can't edit.
 For example, Stakeholders can't create, edit, reorder, or revert changes to project wiki pages.
 These permissions can't be changed.

 Stakeholders have zero access to read or edit [**published code**](provisioned-vs-published-wiki.md) wiki pages in private projects.
 For more information, see the [Stakeholder access quick reference for project and code wikis](../../organizations/security/stakeholder-access.md#public-versus-private-feature-access).